-We can all be forgiven for thinking of Africa as the homeland of all animals, since our own origins stem from its lands.
+We can all be forgiven for thinking of Africa as the homeland of all animals since our own origins stem from its lands.
 And indeed, the tigers’ ancestors did originate in Africa.

+But, are there tigers in Africa?
 Read on to find the answers to all your questions about where these gorgeous striped mammals live.

-Scientists don’t know exactly why, but they never migrated back to Africa after evolving and settling in Asia.
+Scientists don’t know exactly why, but tigers never migrated back to Africa after evolving and settling in Asia.
 It is speculated that the passing of time and subsequent tectonic movements and geographic boundaries made it impossible.

 Whatever the exact reason, Africa has never been home to the modern tiger.

 So just where are tigers in Africa?
 These cats are living in captivity, particularly now in South Africa.
 So if you’re in Africa and really want to see this huge endangered cat, consider looking in at wildlife reserves.
 Are there tigers in Kruger National Park in South Africa?